Euroferry Olympia: History

 The ship was a Hansa-class ferry.
 It was built as yard number B501/03 by Stocznia Gdańska S.A., Gdańsk, Poland.
-It was launched as Transeuropa on December 29, 1994 and delivered to Poseidon Schiffahrt OHG, Lübeck, Germany on May 31, 1995.
+It was launched as Transeuropa on 29 December 1994 and delivered to Poseidon Schiffahrt OHG, Lübeck, Germany on 31 May 1995.
 The IMO Number 9010175 was allocated.
 It entered service on the Lübeck–Helsinki route on 6 December.
-In 2000, Transeuropa was registered to Finnlines Deutschland, Lübeck, entering service on the Helsinki–Travemünde route on January 10, 2001.
+In 2000, Transeuropa was registered to Finnlines Deutschland, Lübeck, entering service on the Helsinki–Travemünde route on 10 January 2001.

-On November 6, 2007, Transeuropa was placed on the Lübeck–Saint Petersburg route.
-This was changed to Lübeck–Mukran–Saint Petersburg on February 13, 2009 then Lübeck–Mukran–Helskinki–Saint Petersburg–Kotka–Lübeck on May 30.
-The ship was placed on the Lübeck–Rostock–Kotka–Helsinki route on December 30, 2009 then Lübeck–Ventspils–Saint Petersburg from January 2010 to October 6, 2012.
-Transeuropa sailed on the Helsinki–Rostock route from November 13 until October 2013.
+On 6 November 2007, Transeuropa was placed on the Lübeck–Saint Petersburg route.
+This was changed to Lübeck–Mukran–Saint Petersburg on 13 February 2009 then Lübeck–Mukran–Helsinki–Saint Petersburg–Kotka–Lübeck on 30 May.
+The ship was placed on the Lübeck–Rostock–Kotka–Helsinki route on 30 December 2009 then Lübeck–Ventspils–Saint Petersburg from January 2010 to 6 October 2012.
+Transeuropa sailed on the Helsinki–Rostock route from 13 November until October 2013.